How to avoid alcohol during the party season

 If you find yourself struggling to stay on track during the holiday season, please remember that you are not alone.

-- Find a meeting in your area - many groups have special meetings during Christmas to share their experience, strength and hope.
-Check the local papers or online for a meeting in your area.
+- Find a meeting in your area - many groups have special meetings during Christmas for people to share their experiences, strength and hope.
+Check the local papers or online for a meeting in your area

-- Have a list of five people you can call - make a list and check it twice.
-Enter the list of five people you trust into your phone, or write it down and carry it with you at all times.
+- Have a list of 5 people you can call - make a list and check it twice.
+Enter the list of 5 people you trust into your phone, or write it down and carry it with you at all times

-- Exercise - regular exercise is essential to achieving full recovery.
-Going for a run, a walk or playing a team sport will help to focus your energy on something positive.
+- Exercise - regular exercise is essential to achieving a lasting recovery.
+Going for a run, a walk or playing a team sport will help to focus your energy on something positive

-- When it comes to social events chose carefully - it’s tempting to say yes to every invitation you get from friends and family, but be mindful that some events may prove particularly challenging.
-If you’re nervous about attending a particular event, speak to the host about your concerns beforehand.
+- When it comes to social events, choose carefully - it’s tempting to say yes to every invitation you get from friends and family, but be mindful that some events may prove to be particularly challenging.
+If you’re nervous about attending a particular event, speak to the host about your concerns beforehand

-- Have an alternative - if you must attend an event where alcohol is served, have a plan ready the moment you start to feel uncomfortable.
+- Have an alternative - if you must attend an event where alcohol is served, have a plan ready to leave the moment you start to feel uncomfortable

 Here are some key numbers to keep close to you...